-If you’re new around here, I like to share my packing list for just about every destination I visit.
-I know that before I started traveling regularly, I found the whole packing thing to be quite a mystery.
-I found my way through trial and error, but I like to think of this series as the guide I wished I had.
-It is my hope that even if you don’t have the chance to visit that particular destination (though I hope you do!), you’ll be able to find some inspiration in these lists for a trip to a similar climate.
+If you’re new around here, I love sharing my packing lists for just about every destination I visit.
+Before I started traveling regularly, packing felt like a bit of a mystery—but lots of trial and error helped me figure it out.
+This series is the guide I wish I’d had back then, and my hope is that even if you’re not heading to the exact destination I’ve covered (though I hope you do!), you’ll find some inspiration for trips to similar climates.

-So I’m here today to share my packing list for a winter visit to Western North Carolina!
+So!
+Today, I’m sharing my packing list for a winter visit to Western North Carolina.

 This post is not sponsored, but does contain affiliate links; I may receive a small commission if you make a purchase after clicking one of these links, at no additional cost to you.

-To be honest, I sometimes hesitate to title my winter packing lists “Traveling Light” because traveling with winter gear is inevitably not light.
-But as I managed to get everything except my coats stuffed into my Daily Carry-On from Away (or what I like to call my “Baby Away” – review to come), I feel like this still kind of leans toward a light packing list, all things considered.
+To be honest, I always hesitate to title my winter packing lists “Traveling Light” because, let’s face it, packing for cold weather is anything but light.
+But since I managed to fit everything except my coats into my Daily Carry-On from Away (or, as I like to call their smallest suitcase, my “Baby Away”), I’d say this still leans toward light packing… all things considered.

-For this trip, I needed to pack for three separate styles of activity: snow-ready gear for snow tubing, warm and comfortable clothes for city exploring, and something a little more elevated for a dinner out.
+For this trip, I needed outfits for three types of activities: snow-ready gear for tubing, warm and comfy clothes for city exploring, and something a little more elevated for a dinner out.

-Over the years, my winter wardrobe has grown (thanks, in part, to a trip to Montreal one winter – the coldest I’ve ever been in my life – please enjoy this not-so-great early blog post as evidence), and I now feel a bit more confident in how to dress for varying temperature ranges and rarely need to buy clothing for specific trips.
+Miraculously, this trip kicked off right after temps had plunged to 8°F, and for most of my time in the mountains, it hovered below freezing.
+Over the years, my winter wardrobe has grown (thanks in part to a trip to Montreal—the coldest I’ve ever been in my life.
+Please enjoy this not-so-great early blog post as proof), and I now feel much more confident dressing for a range of winter temps without needing to buy new gear for every trip.

-But, as this was my first foray into snow activities since moving to NC (how?), and the snow tubing park is not renting bibs due to COVID-19, I decided to add a pair of ski pants to my wardrobe.
+That said, this was my first time doing snow activities since moving to NC (how?), and since the snow tubing park wasn’t renting bibs due to COVID-19, I decided to invest in a pair of ski pants.

 Looking for more packing list inspiration?
 Discover what's in my suitcase each season: Spring | Summer | Fall | Winter

-Not wanting to spend a lot of money on something I’d use just a couple of times a year, I first checked out my usual thrift shops here in town.
-I tried on a few different options from the clearance racks, but nothing was quite right – so I turned to eBay, filtering my search to only show sellers who allowed returns to make it a risk-free purchase.
+Not wanting to spend a lot on something I’d only use a couple of times a year, I started at my usual thrift shops.
+I tried a few clearance rack finds, but nothing quite worked—so I turned to eBay, filtering for sellers who accept returns to keep it risk-free.

-On a whim, I ordered a vintage pair with fairly low expectations.
-But when they arrived, they fit like a dream.
+On a whim, I ordered a vintage pair with low expectations.
+But when they arrived?
+They fit like a dream.
 Well, almost.
-The stirrups are a bit stretched out, and the snap isn’t terribly secure, but I’m willing to accept some compromises in my wardrobe when they don’t impact function and when the price is as good as this was (as a general rule, I’m not too fussy about my athletic wear because it’s just going to get sweaty/dirty!).
+The stirrups are a bit stretched out, and the snap isn’t the most secure, but I’m okay with a few quirks when they don’t affect functionality—especially for the price (plus, I’m not too fussy about athletic wear since it’s bound to get sweaty or dirty anyway!).

-With my ski pants secured, all I needed to focus on was choosing the right amount of layers for each part of the trip, and here’s what I landed on:
+With my ski pants sorted, all that was left to do was figure out the right layers for each part of the trip.
+Here’s what I packed:

 WINTER PACKING LIST FOR BOONE AND BLOWING ROCK